Sam Mills: Early life

 Sam Mills was born in Neptune City, New Jersey.
 While growing up in Long Branch, New Jersey, he loved to tag along with his older brother and play pickup football games with the bigger boys.
 Mills attended high school at Long Branch High School, where he was a standout football player and wrestler.
-In 1976 and 1977, He won District Championships at Long Branch as a wrestler.
+In 1976 and 1977, he won District Championships at Long Branch as a wrestler.
 Long Branch High School honors him to this day by hanging his high school jersey and his NFL jersey in the school gym.
 Although considered a great athlete in high school, Mills' 5'9" frame did not interest college scouts.

-Playing career
+College career

-Montclair State University

 Mills attended college at Montclair State College (now known as Montclair State University) and made the football squad as a walk-on.
-He played for Montclair State from 1977-1980 where he is the all-time leader in career tackles with 501, tackles in a season (142), and tackles in a game (22).
+He played for Montclair State from 1977 to 1980 where he is the all-time leader in career tackles with 501, tackles in a season (142), and tackles in a game (22).
 He was a three-time NJAC First Team All-Star and was named the New Jersey Collegiate Writers Defensive Player of the Year for three straight seasons (1978–1980).

+Professional career

 Cleveland Browns and Toronto Argonauts

 Mills signed with the Cleveland Browns as an undrafted free agent in 1981 but was released after the conclusion of preseason.
-He wore number 41, the one of the two times he didn't wear number 51, the other being with the Stars.
+He wore number 41, one of the two times he didn't wear number 51, the other being with the Stars.
 In 1982, Mills signed with the Toronto Argonauts of the Canadian Football League but was released before the season.